-The Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in knee replacement revision surgery lawsuits.
+The Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in knee replacement lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

-Free Case Evaluation: Again, if you or a loved one suffered complications that led to knee replacement revision surgery, you should contact our law firm immediately.
+Free Case Evaluation: Again, if you or a loved one suffered complications from knee replacements, you should contact our law firm immediately for a free consultation.
 You may be entitled to compensation for lost wages and medical expenses by filing a suit and we can help.